915-Lab/Coding-Skills-Evaluation/codingSkillsEvaluation/input/python_tutorial_main_sections_only1.md

 The first statement of the function body can optionally be a string literal;
-this string literal is the functionâs documentation string, or *docstring*.
+this string literal is the function’s documentation string, or *docstring*.
 (More about docstrings can be found in the section [Documentation Strings](#tut-docstrings).)
-There are tools which use docstrings to automatically produce online or printed documentation, or to let the user interactively browse through code; itâs good practice to include docstrings in code that you write, so make a habit of it.
+There are tools which use docstrings to automatically produce online or printed documentation, or to let the user interactively browse through code; it’s good practice to include docstrings in code that you write, so make a habit of it.